 Pickled mustard greens taste like kimchi without the spicy gochujang peppers.
 It’s salty, sour, and crunchy, with a slight taste of the bitterness of the mustard greens.
 The leafy part looks and tastes like pickled napa cabbage too.
 T

-Pickled mustard greens can be kept for weeks in the refrigerator.
+Pickled mustard greens can be kept in the refrigerator for 4-6 weeks.
 Once you are pleased with the taste, remove the weight off the top of the glass jar and put the rest in the fridges for 4-6 weeks.

 More Thai Recipes You’ll Love!